chartbeat-labs/textacy/docs/source/quickstart.md

 ...     "of typical real-world examples."
 ... )
 ```

-**Note:** In almost all cases, textacy (as well as spaCy) expects to be working with unicode text data.
-Throughout the code, this is indicated as `str` to be consistent with Python 3's default string type; users of Python 2, however, must be mindful to use `unicode`, and convert from the default (bytes) string type as needed.

 Before (or *in lieu of*) processing this text with spaCy, we can do a few things.
 First, let's look for keywords-in-context, as a quick way to assess, by eye, how a particular word or phrase is used in a body of text: